jsavage95/BitcoinTracker/README.md

 The controller plugs directly into the Arduino, so no wires or soldering required!

-Long term the goal is to 3D print my own case for it to make it more pleasing to eye ^_^
+Long term the goal is to 3D print my own case for it to make it more pleasing to the eye ^_^

 <img width="2048" height="1261" alt="image" src="https://github.com/user-attachments/assets/373673de-e0ce-436b-a5f3-89e4a8506528" />